 - 2 pints sliced mushrooms any kind you like

 - 1 ½ pounds green beans or haricots verts cut into bite-sized lengths

 - 2 tablespoons flour

-- 1 cup low sodium chicken stock
+- 1 cup low sodium chicken or vegetable stock

 - 1 teaspoon soy sauce